influxdata/docs-v2/content/influxdb/v2.2/reference/config-options.md

 ### View your server configuration with the API

-Use the `/api/v2/config` InfluxDB API endpoint to retrieve your run-time server configuration.
+Use the `/api/v2/config` InfluxDB API endpoint to retrieve your runtime server configuration.

 [{{< api-endpoint method="GET" endpoint="http://localhost:8086/api/v2/config" >}}]((/influxdb/v2.2/api/#operation/GetConfig))